-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Gatwick Airport and a direct, scheduled British Airways flight to Madeira.
-On arrival we transfer to the centrally-located Pestana Casino Park Hotel (5T), with spectacular views from its cliff-top position.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Madeira.
+On arrival we transfer to our hotel in Funchal.

 This morning in the centre of town, the first procession of the festival - the Children’s Parade - will take place.
 Children gather in colourful costumes to parade through the streets, carrying a single flower to symbolise peace and hope for themselves and future generations.
 The ‘Wall of Hope’, at the Municipio Square, turns into an abundance of colour as the children ceremoniously lay their offerings.

 Today is the main floral procession, where colourful floats decorated with inventive floral creations parade through the streets.
 Folklore groups in native costume mingle with the crowd, bringing Funchal alive.
-The festival also brings an abundance of events including concerts of classic and modern music, dance bands and live shows, activities including the construction of delicate floral carpets and the Flower Exhibition, plus the annual classic car show, where rare vintage and classic cars and motorbikes line up along Praça do Povo.
+The festival also brings an abundance of events including concerts of classic and modern music, dance bands and live shows, activities including the construction of delicate floral carpets and the Flower Exhibition.

 Enjoy a full day exploring Madeira’s western sights, passing through the pretty fishing town of Camara de Lobos.
 We see Ribeira Brava, one of the island’s first parishes and drive through the mountains via the Encumeada pass, where incredible views of both the south and north coasts can be admired.
 We stop for lunch at São Vicente, a popular seaside village set at the mouth of a beautiful valley.
 A small chapel stands at the inlet, where St Vicente is said to have appeared.
 Our final stop is the charming Pousada dos Vinhaticos, surrounded by a gorgeous, rolling green landscape.

 Today is free for you to spend as you wish.
-Take an optional excursion or return to the city’s centre to stroll along its narrow cobbled streets with interesting old buildings, take a cable car to Monte, where wealthy Portuguese and foreign aristocratic families have built their homes, and 18th century Monte Palace sits amongst wonderful tropical gardens, or discover the local countryside - there are numerous trails to follow for varying capabilities and distances.
+Take an optional excursion to Pico do Arieiro or return to the city’s centre to stroll along its narrow cobbled streets with interesting old buildings, take a cable car to Monte, where wealthy Portuguese and foreign aristocratic families have built their homes, and 18th-century Monte Palace sits amongst wonderful tropical gardens, or discover the local countryside - there are numerous trails to follow for varying capabilities and distances.

 This morning we travel to Eira do Serrado, located amongst steep volcanic mountains and high above dramatic valleys filled with chestnut trees.
-Nestled between the mountains, in the Valley of the Nuns, you will spot an isolated village, once only accessible by foot or donkey and a place of refuge from the pirates who frequently attacked Madeira.
-Travel on to Monte to visit Lady of the Mount Church.
-The most important pilgrimage site in Madeira contains the austere tomb of Charles I of Habsburg and a revered statue of Our Lady of the Mountain.
-We return to our hotel enjoy the afternoon at leisure.
+Nestled between the mountains, in the Valley of the Nuns, you’ll spot an isolated village, once only accessible by foot or donkey and a place of refuge from the pirates who frequently attacked Madeira.
+Travel on to visit Our Lady of Monte Church.
+The most important pilgrimage site in Madeira contains the austere tomb of Charles I of Habsburg and a revered statue of Our Lady of Monte.
+We return to our hotel to enjoy the afternoon at leisure.